Organisation

 EICC Charter

-The Electron-Ion Collider Collaboration is formed for the following purpose and goals:
+The Electron-Ion Collider Collaboration has been formed for the following purposes and goals:

 3. to design and realize through an R&D program the most optimal suite of detectors for the EIC.